Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Introduction

 The aim of this work is to identify conditions in the form of inequalities

-for certain real-valued maps $\mb D$ on pairs of states, guaranteeing either exact or asymptotic, large-sample or catalytic, relative majorization.
+for certain real-valued maps $\mb D$ on pairs of states, guaranteeing either exact or asymptotic, large-sample or catalytic, majorization.
 It will turn out that the strict inequality above is applicable to the exact scenario, and the non-strict inequality to the asymptotic one.
 The quantities $\mb D$ should naturally be monotone under majorization, i.e.,\ if $(\rho,\sigma)$ majorizes $(\rho',\sigma')$ in the sense of \eqref{eq:maj}, then $\mb D(\rho\|\sigma)\geq\mb D(\rho'\|\sigma')$.
 In other words, $\mb D$ should satisfy the {\it data-processing inequality} (DPI).
-Due to the large-sample condition, these quantities should also be {\it (tensor) additive} or {\it extensive} in the sense that
+It is also natural to require that these quantities are {\it (tensor) additive} or {\it extensive} in the sense that

-Such quantities $\mb D$ are often called {\it relative entropies}.
+Together with DPI, additivity implies that when one pair of states majorizes another pair in the large-sample or catalytic setting, then the non-strict inequalities in \eqref{eq:suff} will be met.
+Quantities like $\mb D$ are often called {\it relative entropies}.
 Many quantum relative entropies have been presented in the literature.
 However, while all \emph{classical} relative entropies have been identified \cite{Mu_et_al_2020}, finding all possible quantum relative entropies is an open problem.
 Indeed, the non-commutativity of quantum states results in many quantum generalizations of a single classical relative entropy, and finding a complete characterization of all monotone generalizations is currently still intractable.

 Our partial solution to this problem is restricting the kinds of pairs of quantum states that we study.
 Recall that a state $\rho$ is a \emph{classical-quantum (cq) state} if there are probabilities $p_i$ and states $\rho_i$ such that